sourcegraph/handbook/content/departments/cloud/technical-docs/index.md

 The release process is performed in steps:

 1. New version is released via [release guild](../../engineering/dev/process/releases/release_guild.md)
-2. Github issue in [Sourcegraph repository](https://github.com/sourcegraph/sourcegraph) is open based on the [managed instances upgrade template](../../engineering/dev/process/releases/upgrade_managed_issue_template.md)
+2. Github issue in [Sourcegraph repository](https://github.com/sourcegraph/sourcegraph) is open based on the managed instances upgrade template.
 3. Github issue is labeled with `team/cloud` and Cloud Team is automatically notified to perform Managed Instances upgrade.
 Label is part of the template.
 4. Cloud team performs upgrade of all instances in given order: